VALLEY FAIR

 Major retail complexes in the VALLEY FAIR trade area now included WESTGATE MALL (1960) {2.9 miles southwest, in Campbell} and GREAT MALL OF THE BAY AREA (1994) {6.4 miles northeast, Milpitas}.

 The project was approved by the local government in November 2007.
 However, The Great Recession derailed the prospective renovation.
 It was put on indefinite hold in May 2009.
-In the meantime, a refurbishment of two sections of the existing mall was carried out.
+In the meantime, a refurbishment of two sections of the mall was carried out.
 Work started in September 2012.
 The Food Court on Level 2 was gutted and rebuilt as a more upscale "Dining Terrace."
 It encompassed 23,000 square feet and eighteen eateries.

-On Level 2 of the mall, just east of Nordstrom, tenants were relocated to other spaces in the mall.
-The concourse became a "Luxury Collection" of high-end retailers, with names such as Cartier, Burberry, TAG Heuer, Wolford, Prada and Zara.
-These new sections of WESTFIELD VALLEY FAIR were officially dedicated November 1, 2013.
+On Level 1, east of Nordstrom, tenants were relocated to other spaces in the mall.
+The area became a "Luxury Collection" of high-end retailers, with names such as Cartier, Burberry, TAG Heuer, Wolford, Prada and Zara.
+The Dining Terrace and Luxury Connection were officially dedicated on November 1, 2013.

-In 2015, the long-awaited expansion of the mega mall was revived.
+In 2015, the long-awaited VALLEY FAIR expansion was revived.
 The original plan for two new anchor stores was amended to include only a 3-level (150,000 square foot) Bloomingdale's.
-Construction commenced in early 2015 on a high-tech "digital garage," which was replacing an existing structure at the northeast corner of the mall site.
+Construction commenced in early 2015 on a high-tech digital garage; this replacing an existing structure at the northeast corner of the mall site.
+The new garage was dedicated in late 2015.
+The parking structure at the front of the mall was demolished; providing space for the new Bloomingdale's, second digital garage and outdoor Restaurant Collection.

 Sources: